codingMustache/codingMustache/README.md

 ## Joke of the Day

-How do you tell the difference between a crocodile and an alligator?
-You will see one later and one in a while.
+What do you get when you cross a pig and a pineapple?
+A porky pine

 ## Daily Trivia

-What is known as &quot;the brain&quot; of the Computer?
+Which one of these is not an official development name for a Ubuntu release?
- 1. Motherboard
+ 1. Utopic Unicorn
- 2. Graphics Processing Unit
+ 2. Trusty Tahr
- 3. Keyboard
+ 3. Wily Werewolf
- 4. Central Processing Unit
+ 4. Mystic Mansion

 <details>
   <summary>Answer</summary>
-  Central Processing Unit
+  Mystic Mansion
 </details>